 McDonald’s and Trans Fats:

-In September 2002, McDonald’s announced its intention to drastically reduce the amount of trans fats in its cooking oil by February 2003.
-By 2006, McDonald’s had managed to cut the amount of trans fat in its chicken products by about 15 percent, but the company had yet to find a suitable alternative fat for its coveted fries, one that didn’t fundamentally alter the taste.
+In the early 2000s, McDonald's was the focal point in the campaign to eliminate trans fats.
+By 2006, the fast-food company cut the amount of trans fat in its chicken products by about 15 percent, but had yet to find a suitable alternative fat for its coveted fries, one that didn’t fundamentally alter the taste.

 Eventually, McDonald's announced in early 2007 that it had begun using a trans-fat-free oil in 1,200 of its 13,700 restaurants, with the rest to follow suit.